MockBukkit/docs/docs/en/user_guide/migration/migrate_mockbukkit_4.0_openrewrite.md

 ---
 outline: deep
-title: Migrate to Mockbukkit 4.0 using OpenRewrite
+title: Migrate to Mockbukkit 4.x using OpenRewrite
+next: false
+prev:
+    link: '/docs/en/user_guide/migration/migrate_mockbukkit_4.0'
+    text: 'Migrate to Mockbukkit 4.x'
 ---

-# Migrate to Mockbukkit 4.0 using OpenRewrite
+# Migrate to Mockbukkit 4.x using OpenRewrite

-Migration to version number 4 was carefully automated by the MockBukkit team using OpenRewrite scripts to facilitate the migration process.
+Migration to version 4.x was carefully automated by the MockBukkit team using OpenRewrite scripts to facilitate the migration process.

 To run the scripts follow the steps for your package manager: